 For more thorough information about historical artworks or additional works by our artists please contact firstname.lastname@example.org or 1-800-610-CENTURY.
-Visit our original location in Chicago at 2136 W. North Avenue, and our main gallery at 6150 Washington Blvd. in the heart of the Culver City Arts District in Los Angeles, CA.
+Visit us at 6150 Washington Blvd. in the heart of the Culver City Arts District in Los Angeles, CA.

-CENTURY GUILD: THE FINEST ART OF THREE CENTURIES.
+THE CENTURY GUILD MUSEUM OF ART: THE FINEST ART OF THREE CENTURIES.

-Our antique inventory specializes in Art Nouveau and Symbolist works from Germany, Austria, France and Italy 1880-1920, and includes the lithography of significant artists such as Gustav Klimt, Egon Schiele, Walter Schnackenberg, Henri de Toulouse-Lautrec and Ludwig Hohlwein.
-We offer museum quality examples of Art Nouveau, Amphora and Massier pottery, important Symbolist Art lithographs by artists including Alphonse Mucha and Carlos Schwabe, and artifacts from the golden eras of Silent Film and Munich and Berlin Cabaret.
+The museum is focused primarily on the presentation of Art Nouveau and Symbolist works from Germany, Austria, France and Italy 1880-1920, including the lithography of historically significant artists such as Gustav Klimt, Egon Schiele, Walter Schnackenberg, Henri de Toulouse-Lautrec and Ludwig Hohlwein alongside the finest examples of Art Nouveau objects including Amphora and Massier pottery, important Symbolist Art lithographs by artists including Alphonse Mucha and Carlos Schwabe, and artifacts from the golden eras of Silent Film and Munich and Berlin Cabaret.

-While Century Guild deals primarily in relics of the past, we also exhibit a select few contemporary artists who with their exceptional work have built a rare conduit from the 19th century to the present.
-Artists represented include Clive Barker, Jeremy Bastian, Doc Hammer, Michael Hussar, Steve Kilbey, Yoann Lossel, David Mack, Malleus, Dave McKean, and Gail Potocki.
+While Century Guild primarily exhibits relics of the past, the rotating modern collection also contains work select contemporary Symbolist and Expressionist artists who with their exceptional work have built a rare conduit from the 19th century to the present, including Clive Barker, Jeremy Bastian, Michael Hussar, Steve Kilbey, Paul Laffoley, David Mack, Chris Mars, Dave McKean, and Gail Potocki.

-Our first location was founded in Chicago in 1999 and is currently located in Wicker Park / Bucktown at 2136 W. North Avenue and features Secessionist works curated by Jerry Suqi.
-After thirteen years in Chicago, in December 2012 founder Thomas Negovan brought the gallery to Los Angeles, specifically at 6150 Washington Boulevard in the heart of the Culver City Arts District.
-Hours at the both locations are by exhibition, chance, or appointment.
-You can contact the gallery at 1-800-610-CENTURY.
+The museum is located at 6150 Washington Boulevard in the heart of the Culver City Arts District.
+Hours are by exhibition, chance, or appointment.
+You can contact the gallery directly at 1-800-610-CENTURY.